-*- coding: utf-8 -*-

 """

-if __LOADED_CANA__:
+if not __LOADED_CANA__:

 return self.to_cana().edge_effectiveness()